2 Cookin Mamas

 • While pork is cooking, prepare salsa by mixing all ingredients together.
 When corn is cool enough to handle, cut kernels off cobs and add to salsa.
 Stir.

-• Cut pork crosswise into ½-inch slices and serve with salsa on the side.
+• Cut pork crosswise into ½-inch slices and serve on top of corn salsa or on the side.

 Notes